pvalena/fedora-rails-doc/ror70.md

 == User Experience ==
 * New version of Ruby on Rails (7.0) available
 * The most significant Rails 7.0 features:
+** No-Node default approach to the front end
+** Hotwire’s combination of Turbo and Stimulus
+** Easily use any JavaScript bundler
+** Encrypted attributes in Active Record
+** Asynchronous Query Loading
+** Zeitwerk autoloader is used exclusively

 == Dependencies ==
 * There are several packages, which depends on Ruby on Rails framework.